Thank you! We’ve received your message and will contact you soon.

 Machine Learning Algorithms

 They make it possible to analyze enormous amounts of data and predict bid prices in real-time.
-This method also considers essential factors, like demographics, users’ behavior, and performance metrics.
+This method also considers essential factors such as demographics, user behavior, and performance metrics.

 Machine learning is often combined with the historical data method.
 In this case, historical data provides initial information, and machine learning algorithms improve their predictions gradually, taking into account real-time data.